jsusaki/OGLA/README.md

 The objective of this project is to abstract renderer functionality to serve as a foundation for simple 2D/3D real-time applications.

-The design principle applied was to identify rendering engine concepts, and ecapsulate these in a simple and inteligible abstraction to be easily understandable, readable and learnable.
+The design principle applied was to identify rendering engine concepts, and ecapsulate these in a simple and inteligible abstraction to be easily readable, understandable and learnable.

 ### Architecture